Crowton/Bard/README.md

 1. Make sure `opam` is installed.
 2. Install all dependencies by running `make deps`
 3. Compile the template by running `make`
-4. Run the tests by running `make runtest`
+4. Run the tests by running `make test`

 ## Using custom utop